 By Jonty Yamisha

 It’s not enough to simply chisel out a time of day each day for you to learn a language.
 Sure, that’s better than nothing.
 But if you’re like most people, you’re busy.
 Your time is valuable.
-So, you need a routine that maximizes the time you spend studying so you can do more with less.
+So, you need a routine that maximizes the time you spend learning a language so you can do more with less.
 And once you have a routine, something amazing happens (more on that later.)
-First, here’s how you create a language-learning routine.
+First, here’s how you create a language learning study plan.

 Instead, you want your lessons to be at a predictable time so that you’re ready to learn when that time comes.
 This will help you be consistent.
 For example, if you pick 6:00 – 6:30 pm as your time to learn a new language, once that time hits, it’s a lot easier to get started than if you spend the day wondering in the back of your mind when you’ll have the time to study.